Perusahaan Otomobil Elektrik (Malaysia): History

 However, the joint venture began to break down in 1999, and TNB subsequently relinquished its majority stake to FNR.
-By early 2000, POEM had been restructured as a 80:20 joint venture between FNR and TNB.
+By early 2000, POEM had been restructured as an 80:20 joint venture between FNR and TNB.
 The reasoning behind the breakdown is unclear, but it was reported that FNR was losing millions of pounds and was indebted to many of its business partners.
 Malaysia was also gripped by its worst-ever economic crisis in 1997/1998.
 Additionally, POEM's American battery supplier Electrosource also went bankrupt in November 2001.

 Nonetheless, TNB gradually acquired the technical know-how for electric vehicle development, and in October 1999, the company unveiled that it had developed a prototype of an electric-powered Perodua Kancil, which it claimed was ready for commercial production.
 TNB had previously developed an electric-powered van prototype as early as October 1996.
 Despite its early gains in electric vehicle technology, Tenaga Nasional did not pursue any subsequent large scale endeavours into the automotive industry.
 However, the relationship between Mahathir Mohamad and Kamal Siddiqi held on and Frazer-Nash Research would go on to work with Proton in the late 2000s, leading up to several hybrid-electric prototypes of the Saga, Persona and Exora which participated in the 2011 RAC Future Car Challenge.
 The electric-powered Protons were hailed and touted for mass production, but like the FNR-TNB joint venture, the FNR-Proton project ultimately stalled, and Proton would go on to partner with Korea-based LG Electronics for its electric vehicle development.

 By the mid-2000s, Perusahaan Otomobil Elektrik (Malaysia) had effectively stalled and the company became a dormant entity.
 TNB later took FNR to court over failed debt repayments, and the ensuing legal tussle dragged on as late as 2018.
 In September 2015, FNR chairman Kamal Siddiqi became implicated in the 'Justogate' scandal.
 By the late 2010s, Frazer-Nash Research had incurred significant debt, and the British court ordered it to wind up along with its parent company Kamkorp.